Find Your Perfect School

 This is among the most challenging apprenticeship programs partly because of the number of hours required for didactic learning and on-the-job training.
 Apprentices are expected to be productive in the workplace and meet industry standards, from safety protocols to construction output.

-Apprentices must complete 640 classroom hours for the didactic phase and 7,000 hours of on-the-job training in approved contractors.
+Apprentices must complete 640 classroom hours for the didactic phase and 7,000 hours of on-the-job training with approved contractors.
 The program of study ensures that apprentices can apply their theoretical knowledge in real-world settings and, thus, strengthen their understanding of piledriver-related work.
 Apprentices must demonstrate the depth and breadth of their knowledge through standard knowledge exams and demonstrate their skills via practical exams.

 The best thing about CTI’s Pile Driver Apprenticeship Program is that apprentices earn well from their first year until their fourth year!
 First-year apprentices can earn between $33,400 and $46,300 per year with benefits.
 Second-year apprentices have a higher salary range, an upward trend that continues into their fourth year.
 Fourth-year apprentices can even earn upwards of $57,000 per year!